NovaSeele/wrapper/README.md

 #### Only support Linux x86_64 and arm64.
 For best results, it's recommended to use **Windows Subsystem for Linux (WSL)**

+### Modified by me: Now support Window Using Docker Desktop

 # Special thanks
 - Anonymous, for providing the original version of this project and the legacy Frida decryption method.
 - chocomint, for providing support for arm64 arch.